Run an in-depth backlink audit

 Once you've identified dangerous links in your backlink profile, it's time to get rid of these reputation damagers.
 The most commonly used method of doing that is by contacting the webmasters of sites that link to you, and simply asking them to take the links down.

 How-to: 1.
 Get webmasters' contact details.
 To save time on digging up contact info manually, you can get webmasters' email addresses right in SEO SpyGlass.
-To do that, go to Preferences -> Preferred Backlink Factors and select Contact Info from the list of available factors.
-Click OK.
-In your SEO SpyGlass workspace, right-click the header of any column to open the workspace editor.
-Add a Contact Info column to your workspace (by double-clicking it in the list of available columns on the left), and click OK once more.
-Now, select the links you'd like to get contact details for, hit the Update factors button, and select Contact Info to be updated.
+To do that, in your SEO SpyGlass workspace, right-click the header of any column to open the workspace editor.
+Add a Contact Info column to your workspace (by double-clicking it in the list of available columns on the left), and click OK.
+Now, select the links you'd like to get contact details for, hit the Update backlinks button, and select Contact Info to be updated.
 The column you've just added will now populate with email addresses of webmasters (if available on the website).

 2. Reach out to webmasters via email.
 Copy the email addresses SEO SpyGlass found for you, and send out emails to webmasters.
 If you only found a couple of spammy links, you can easily do that by composing a personal email for each of the webmasters — but if we're talking about dozens or hundreds of harmful backlinks, you may want to create an email template requesting link removal.
 In either case, make sure you introduce yourself in your email, mention your position (e.g. SEO or site owner), explain that you are trying to prevent (or recover from) a search engine penalty and would appreciate it if the link was removed, specifying the URL of the page you found the link on.